jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 The .csv file was imported into OpenRefine and facets created for the columns of interest: *Status, Type, Description, Ward and Channel*.
+See Fig. 3.

 I applied a cluster feature to the *Description* facet due to the field having many values that could be combined or treated as one.
 This reduced the number of values from 555 to 142.